Mathias Fjællegaard Jensen

 University of Oxford

 My research agenda has two strands.
-First, I study the parent-child relationship across three phases: the effects of childbirth, intergenerational dynamics across the life course, and the consequences when the relationship ends at parental death.
-Second, I examine how policy, identity, skills, and digitalisation shape inequality in economic outcomes as well as in wellbeing more broadly.
+First, I study the parent–child relationship across three phases: the effects of childbirth, intergenerational dynamics across the life course, and the consequences when the relationship ends at parental death.
+Second, I examine how policy, labour market dynamics, and education contribute to heterogeneous outcomes in modern labour markets and in well-being more broadly.

 My work has appeared in AEJ: Applied Economics, Journal of Public Economics, and AEA Papers and Proceedings, among others.
-I have several papers under revise-and-resubmit, including two at the American Economic Review.
-Since 2021, I have attracted and managed about £950k in research funding to Oxford, including an ESRC New Investigator grant (2025-2028).
+I have one paper conditionally accepted and one under revise-and-resubmit at the American Economic Review.
+Since finishing my PhD in 2021, I have attracted and managed about £950k in research funding to Oxford, including an ESRC New Investigator grant (2025-2028).

 I communicate research to broader audiences through policy briefs (e.g., VoxEU; IZA World of Labor) and direct engagement with business and policymakers (e.g., via OUBEP).
 My work has been featured in international media, including the New York Times and The Observer/Guardian.

-In my job market paper, Intergenerational Mobility by Sexuality, we develop a population-scale approach to studying sexual minorities in administrative data, providing novel population-level evidence on intergenerational dynamics for a group rarely observable in data sources linked across generations.
+In my job market paper, Intergenerational Mobility by Sexuality, we develop a population-scale approach to observing sexuality in administrative data – a dimension rarely observable in data sources linked across generations.
+This provides novel population-level evidence on intergenerational dynamics and outcomes by sexuality.

 Please get in touch if you would like to talk research!